xmengkinaxis/CPP/System Design Interview Checklist.md

 https://www.youtube.com/watch?v=hykjbT5Z0oE&t=1041s

 ## Ranking
+* Involves multiple advanced ranking and recommendation algorithms; it is a computationally intensive task
+* Consist of big-data processing systems that might utilize specialized hardware like graphics processing units (GPUs) and tensor processing units (TPUs)
-a reference count, freshness, user location, language, personal history, demographics
+* Factor: a reference count, freshness, user's previous history, likes, dislikes, shares, comments, clicks, user location, language, personal history, demographics
+* Consider all these factors to predict relevant and important posts for a user
+* Select out a few top posts from a group of candidate posts based on the assigned scores
+* Sort and display these selected posts in decreasing order of the assigned scores

 ## Popular services:
 Distributed cache: Redis<br>